-A literary technique, prosody is the study of meter, intonation and rhythm of a poetic work.
-It is a phonetic term that uses meter, rhythm, tempo, pitch and loudness in a speech for conveying information about the meanings and structure of an utterance.
-In addition, prosody is an important element of language that contributes towards rhythmic and acoustic effects in a piece of writing.
-It includes different elements such as scansion, sound, pace and meaning.
+A literary technique, prosody is the study of meter, intonation, and rhythm of a poetic work.
+It is a phonetic term that uses meter, rhythm, tempo, pitch, and loudness in a speech for conveying information about the meanings and structure of an utterance.
+In addition, prosody is an important element of language that contributes toward rhythmic and acoustic effects in a piece of writing.
+It includes different elements, such as scansion, sound, pace, and meaning.

 Types of Prosody

-- Accentual Prosody – It measures only the accents or stresses in a line of verse, while the overall number of syllables may vary in a line.
-It is very common in Germanic, old English and in modern English verses.
+- Accentual Prosody – Accentual prosody measures only the accents or stresses in a line of verse, while the overall number of syllables may vary in a line.
+It is very common in Germanic, old English, and modern English verses.

-- Accentual-syllabic Prosody – It counts both number of syllables and accents in each line.
+- Accentual-syllabic Prosody – Accentual-syllabic prosody counts both the number of syllables and accents in each line.
 We commonly find it in English poetry.

-- Quantitative Prosody – It does not measure the number of syllables rather depends upon duration of syllables, which we can determine by amount of time used on pronunciation such as a free verse poem that consists of unmeasured lines.
-We find this type of prosody in Roman and classical Greek poetry while we find very rarely it in English poetry.
+- Quantitative Prosody – Quantitative prosody does not measure the number of syllables, rather depending upon duration of syllables.
+This can be determined by the amount of time used on pronunciation, such as a free-verse poem that consists of unmeasured lines.
+We find this type of prosody in Roman and classical Greek poetry, and only very rarely in English poetry.